certanet/firepyer/docs/routing.rst

 Routing
 =============

-View and cofigure routing for the FTD device, including VRFs, static routes, OSPF and BGP.
+View and configure routing for the FTD device, including VRFs, static routes, OSPF and BGP.

 BGP
 ---------